galv-team/galv-frontend/docs/source/DevelopmentGuide.rst

 The behaviour of these components is manipulated by values in ``constants.ts``, allowing for a reduction in repetition of code across many otherwise similar components.

-Many of these components will take a ``lookup_key`` property to determine which kind of resource they are displaying.
+Many of these components will take a ``lookupKey`` property to determine which kind of resource they are displaying.
-They may also have a ``resource_id`` property to determine which resource they are displaying.
+They may also have a ``resourceId`` property to determine which resource they are displaying.

 * Resource display
 	* ``QueryWrapper``